-Research shows that persistently elevated glucose levels can both accelerate aging of the skin and create conditions that lead to acne.
-This means that monitoring glucose levels with a metabolic tracking tool like Levels can provide actionable insights, grounded in personal data that may lead to clearer, more youthful-looking skin.
+Research shows that persistently elevated glucose levels can accelerate the aging of the skin and create conditions that lead to acne.
+This means that monitoring glucose levels with a metabolic tracking tool like Levels can provide actionable insights grounded in personal data that may lead to clearer, more youthful-looking skin.

 Aging & Wrinkles

 Skin aging and wrinkling are due to a wide variety of dysfunctions in cellular processes.
-These include the thinning of skin layers, the reduction and diminished function of structural proteins like collagen and elastin, reduced blood flow, decreased pigment production, and a diminishment in cell turnover and replication.
+These include thinner layers of skin, diminished numbers and function of structural proteins like collagen and elastin, reduced blood flow, decreased pigment production, and less cell turnover and replication.

 Glycation can affect tissues all over the body, but the skin is particularly susceptible because of how collagen interacts with sugar.
-Collagen is the most plentiful protein in the human body, and plays an important role in the structure and resiliency of your skin.
+Collagen is the most plentiful protein in the human body and plays an important role in your skin’s structure and resilience.

-Insulin and insulin-like growth factor-1 (IGF1) can both contribute to the development of acne.
-These hormones stimulate oil production in the hair follicle, as well as increase the production and activity of androgens, commonly known as male hormones.
+Insulin and insulin-like growth factor 1 (IGF-1) can both contribute to the development of acne.
+These hormones stimulate oil production in the hair follicle and increase the production and activity of androgens, commonly known as male hormones.

-A 2012 study took this research further by putting participants on a low glycemic load diet for 10 weeks while also taking skin biopsies.
-The study also included a control group who were instructed to eat high-carbohydrate foods daily.
-Looking at each groups’ skin under the microscope before and after the intervention showed significant differences.
+A 2012 study took this research further by putting participants on a low-glycemic-load diet for 10 weeks while also taking skin biopsies.
+The study also included a control group that was instructed to eat high-carbohydrate foods daily.
+Looking at each group’s skin under the microscope before and after the intervention showed significant differences.

 It’s interesting to note that those who followed low-glycemic dietary recommendations saw significant acne improvements, even without limiting other foods known to contribute to acne, including dairy.

-Diets with a high glycemic impact also lead to overactivation of the mTOR genetic signalling pathway, leading to increased oil production and cell proliferation, both of which contribute to acne.
-The genetic pathways that link glucose and acne are still being uncovered, but they continue to contribute even more insight into how dietary choices can benefit skin health.
+Diets with a high glycemic impact also lead to overactivation of the mTOR genetic signaling pathway, leading to increased oil production and cell proliferation, both of which contribute to acne.
+The genetic pathways that link glucose and acne are still being uncovered, but they contribute even more insight into how dietary choices can benefit skin health.

-The skin is the largest organ in the body, and the health of our skin is a clue to our overall well being.
+The skin is the largest organ in the body, and our skin’s health is a clue to our overall well-being.
 Reducing premature wrinkles and acne is a concern for many, and it’s important to think about the underlying biology when approaching how to prevent and treat these conditions.
 When we better understand the underlying mechanisms that link glucose, acne, and wrinkles, we have even more reasons to strive for dietary choices that optimize our glucose levels, minimize glucose spikes, and improve metabolic fitness.

 Research has shown, however, that two individuals may respond completely differently to the same food in terms of how much their glucose rises, so how do we know what to eat to optimize our glucose levels?
-Fortunately, continuous glucose monitoring programs like Levels allow us to track our own personal glucose response to various foods and lifestyle decisions and can enable us to more precisely adhere to a truly personalized “low-glycemic” diet.
-The metabolic awareness we develop by monitoring our own biological information in real-time can aid in optimizing many aspects of our health, including our skin.
+Fortunately, continuous glucose monitoring programs like Levels allow us to track our own personal glucose response to various foods and lifestyle decisions and enable us to adhere to a truly personalized “low-glycemic” diet.
+The metabolic awareness we develop by monitoring our own biological information in real time can optimize many aspects of our health, including our skin.